zakkolar/io.zak/_posts/2019-04-02-choose-your-own-adventure-scratch.md

 While I’d never turn down the chance to implement a full coding curriculum in elementary school, I know it’s impossible to fit that in without taking something else out.
 Instead, I'm trying to incorporate computer science/computational thinking into the existing curricula wherever I can.

 When I saw that Expeditionary Learning has a grade 4 mid-unit assessment where students write a Choose-Your-Own-Adventure story ([G4:M2:U3](https://curriculum.eleducation.org/curriculum/ela/grade-4/module-2/unit-3/lesson-8)), I knew this would be a perfect opportunity for this "Sneaky CS".
 Even if you don't use the EL curriculum, this is a great ELA writing project to incorporate Scratch.
-[Click here to see a sample Scratch Choose-Your-Own-Adventure-Story](https://scratch.mit.edu/projects/277715851/)
+[Click here to see a sample Scratch Choose-Your-Own-Adventure-Story](https://scratch.mit.edu/projects/277715851/).

+This project is available as a [lesson plan in Google Docs](https://docs.google.com/document/d/1gGxvSxGCMyCmNtGLbfoczH93X2BPpLrCwxigmKe8ep8/edit#).

 ## Coding Background
 This project is ideal for Scratch users of all levels.
 The basic code required for the story is fairly straight-forward for complete beginners.
 More advanced students can incorporate fancier features such as animations, sound effects, multiple backdrops, and more.